Sheet Fed Printing: Understanding the Process and Benefits

 A sheet-fed printing press is very efficient in producing many copies of one piece since it can print very fast.
 You can print 4,000 to 18,000 sheets per hour.

 The efficiency of the press also helps lower the amount of money required to print the documents, when printing numerous documents.
-Sheet-fed printing machines can also handle all kinds of products, from small cardstock material to large-size calendars and everything in between.
+Sheet-fed printing machines can also handle all kinds of products, from printing on cardboard boxes to large-size calendars and everything in between.

 Automated Process